I am linking up today with Parent Blogs Elite Linky #1 with Jenny at www.midwifeandlife.com

 5) Those lovely little kicks that remind you something so special is happening inside you.

-6) Planning for your new arrival, preparing the nursery, collecting and waking new baby clothes and enjoying the serene room you have created before your little bundle of pooping and crying joy arrives to cause carnage.
+6) Planning for your new arrival, preparing the nursery, collecting and washing new baby clothes and enjoying the serene room you have created before your little bundle of pooping and crying joy arrives to cause carnage.

 7) Not having to explain yourself if you decide to take an afternoon nap or go to bed at 5.30pm.
 That NEVER happens to me with five children but you first time mums know what I’m talking about!

 8) The waddle….come on, this should go in ‘Hates’ but you can use it to your advantage.
 If exaggerated just right you can pretty much get anyone to do anything you want. eg, I might offer…

 ‘ would you like a cup of tea guy’s’

 (cue me, struggling to get up out of my seat followed by a pro-waddle for a few steps, stop,take a deep breath……)